peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Invariant
 **Description:**
 - Once `encryptedValue` is written, it can only be replaced via rotation (creating new `encryptedValue` with new `updatedAt`), never decrypted or exposed in logs/responses.
-- `userId` is immutable and establishes ownership within multi-tenant system.
+- `OWNED_BY` edge target is immutable and establishes ownership within multi-tenant system.
-- Secret belongs exclusively to its owner; cross-user access prohibited.
+- Secret belongs exclusively to its `OWNED_BY` target; cross-user access prohibited.

 **Rationale:** Secrets are write-only from application perspective; user ownership prevents cross-tenant credential leakage; protects against credential exposure.